-A rusty-brown precipitate of iron(III) hydroxide is converted into a cherry-red iron(III) oxide sol (a colloidal suspension)
+Convert a rusty-brown precipitate of iron(III) hydroxide into a cherry-red iron(III) oxide sol in this demonstration

 This demonstration is easy to set up and should take around 10 minutes.
 The experiment requires a high degree of precision for complete success.
 It should be carried out in a fume cupboard because some hydrogen chloride gas is formed during the procedure.